tomschr/python-semver/docs/development.rst

 * Check if your feature is covered by the Semantic Versioning specification.
   If not, ask on its GitHub project https://github.com/semver/semver.

-* Write test cases if you implement a new feature.

-* Test also for side effects of your new feature and run the complete test suite.

-* Document the new feature, see :ref:`doc` for details.

 Modifying the Code